pSpitzner/beets-flask/README.md

 - Clone the repo
 - Adjust config files
 - Place a folder with music files into your inbox
-- Build and run `docker compose up --build`, check for problems
+- Build and run `docker compose up --build`
+- Check the webinterface, by default at `http://localhost:5001`
 - Once happy, you can run the container as a daemon with `docker compose up -d --build`

 ### Config